IBM/aspera-cli/docs/README.erb.md

 ### <a id="client"></a>FASP configuration

-The `config` plugin also allows specification for the use of a local FASP client.
+The `config` plugin also allows specification for the use of a local FASP **client**.
 It provides the following commands for `ascp` subcommand:

 - `show` : shows the path of `ascp` used
 - `use` : list,download connect client versions available on internet